planttheidea/moize/README.md

 import moize from 'moize';

 // creates a moizer that will have the options of
-// {maxAge: 5000, maxSize: 1, serialize: true, serializeFunctions: true}
+// {isReact: true, maxAge: 5000, maxSize: 5}
 const superLimitedReactMoize = moize.compose(moize.react, moize.maxSize(5), moize.maxAge(5000));
 ```

 ## Benchmarks

 All values provided are the number of operations per second (ops/sec) calculated by the [Benchmark suite](https://benchmarkjs.com/).
 Note that `underscore`, `lodash`, and `ramda` do not support mulitple-parameter memoization, so they are not included in those benchmarks.

-Each benchmark was performed using the default configuration of the library, with a fibonacci calculation based on a starting parameter of 35, and in the case of multiple parameters a second parameter (`boolean` for primitives, `object` for complex objects) was used.
+Each benchmark was performed using the default configuration of the library, with a fibonacci calculation based on a starting parameter of `35`, and in the case of multiple parameters a second parameter (`boolean` for primitives, `object` for complex objects) was used.

 #### Single parameter